Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

    ups.type: OFFLINE

-Do not forget to link all the necessary devices for operation to the UPS supply (the server, but also any modem, switch, etc.), otherwise the server state would be preserved, but not the continuity of service, as clients would not be able to connect anymore.
+Do not forget to link all the necessary devices for operation to the UPS supply (the server, but also any modem, switch, etc.), otherwise the server state would be preserved, but not the continuity of service, as clients would not be able to reach the server anymore.

 More advanced configurations allow to:

 	- be notified of abnormal situations (by mail, SMS, etc.)

-	- trigger a clean server shutdown if the batteries run to low during an outage
+	- trigger a clean server shutdown if the batteries run too low during an outage

 Optional: RAID Array
 ____________________

-Running a virtual world involves manipulating large volume of data.
-As all data will not fit in RAM, and should be preserved from all kinds of crashes (ex: user informations, states of simulated elements, etc.), they must somehow be stored in non-volatile storage.
+Running a virtual world involves manipulating a large volume of data.
+As all data will not fit in RAM, and should be preserved from all kinds of crashes (ex: for user informations, states of simulated elements, etc.), they must somehow be stored in non-volatile storage.
 Yet they must remain readily available, within a few moments.

-As long as solid-state disks will not be generalized (still low capacity, high prices, etc.), we have to rely on hard disks.
-Sadly, failures occur quite frequently with them, and jumping back to the latest backup is not an option (it would be too long to perform, and archives cannot be done frequently enough not to loose significant durations).
+As long as solid-state disks will not be generalized (still low capacity, low transfer rates, high prices, etc.), we have to rely on hard disks.
+Sadly, failures occur quite frequently with them, and jumping back to the latest backup is not really an option: it would be too long to perform, and archives cannot be done frequently enough not to loose significant durations of player interactions.

-So we end up adding a layer of reliability to hard disk with RAID arrays.
+So we end up adding a layer of reliability to hard disks, thanks to RAID arrays.
 Getting a performance gain is not the first goal here.

-There are many kinds of RAID configurations: they can be done in hardware or software, and disks can be organized in various ways, including according to `standard RAID levels <http://en.wikipedia.org/wiki/Standard_RAID_levels>`_.
+There are many kinds of RAID configurations: they can be done in hardware or software, and disks can be organized in various ways, including according to any of the `standard RAID levels <http://en.wikipedia.org/wiki/Standard_RAID_levels>`_.

 For most configurations, a RAID 5 looks like a good compromise between reliability and cost.

-Low-budget Orge server can run on software RAID.
-Beside purchasing the right disks [#]_, one should consider determining which partitions should be mirrored (data only, or all, including problematic cases as ``/boot``), which actual connectivity (disks may or may not have to share a bus)
+Low-budget Orge servers can run on software RAID.
+Beside purchasing the right disks [#]_, one should consider determining which partitions should be mirrored (data only, or all, including problematic cases as ``/boot``), on which actual connectivity (disks may or, preferably, may not share a bus).

 .. [#] At least three hard disks are needed for RAID 5, preferably from different manufacters to avoid simutaneous failures, with same size and similar performances.
-A fourth disk can be useful as a spare disk, to reduce the vulnerability after a failure.
+A fourth disk can be useful as a spare disk, to reduce the vulnerability after a failure occurred.

-Beyond the setting up of the RAID array, some training is welcome to know exactly what should be done to recover after the crash of a disk.
+Beyond the set-up of the RAID array, some prior training is welcome to know exactly what should be done to recover after the crash of a disk, lest the data of the newly inserted spare disk overwrites the surviving ones, instead of the other way round.

 Once again, some tools help, in order to:

  - being able to predict disk failures, using the *Self-Monitoring, Analysis and Reporting Technology System* (SMART).
 See notably `smartmontools <http://smartmontools.sourceforge.net/>`_

- - being notified (ex: by mail) whenever a RAID problem occurs
+ - being notified (ex: by mail) whenever a RAID problem occurs (beware to RAID arrays silently failing until the last disk finally dies, taking with it all the data)

  - having a simple way of checking the state of the RAID array (ex: `displayRAIDStatus.sh <http://ceylan.svn.sourceforge.net/viewvc/ceylan/Ceylan/trunk/src/code/scripts/shell/displayRAIDStatus.sh?view=markup>`_), for example::